-I quit my job, and the idea for The Weekly Shop was born with the belief that individuals and the collective power of social media could translate into mass purchasing power, with the message to demand real change from policymakers and polluting corporations to eliminate single-use plastic packaging.
+The idea for The Weekly Shop was born from the belief that individual consumers and the collective power of social media could translate into mass purchasing power....

 Where are you located?

-The Weekly Shop sells through its online shop as well as at various pop up shops and market stalls around London.
+The Weekly Shop sells its products through its online shop as well as at various pop up shops and market stalls around London.

 What's the wider purpose and vision for the brand?